kmarkus/microblx/doc/manual.md

 - **block**: the main building block.
 Is defined by filling in a `ubx_block_t` type and registering it with a microblx `ubx_node_t`.
 Blocks _have_ configuration, ports and operations.

+  Each block is part of a module and becomes available once the module is loaded in a node.

   There are two types of blocks: **computation blocks** ("cblocks", `BLOCK_TYPE_COMPUTATION`) encapsulate "functionality" such as drivers and controllers. **interaction blocks** ("iblocks",